gesape/AutoStatsQ/README.md

-Download and Installation:  In a python virtual environment (venv)
+3. Download and Installation:
 -------------------------

+# (a) In a python virtual environment (venv)**

 Installation in a venv will assure that all requirements are met without interfering with other installations.

-If you prefer using a docker container, please see instructions in the end of this page.
+If you prefer using a docker container, please see instructions in the end of this README page.

-### (1) Make a fresh venv to work in:
+### Make a fresh venv to work in:

 - make a new venv:
 ```python -m venv autostatsq_test_env```